 Although the BLS states that there currently is no uniform educational requirement for dental assistants other than a high school diploma, there are accredited dental assistant training programs available.
 Coursework includes dental radiology, dental assisting, office management, chairside skills, dental terminology and billing.
 Since some states have different requirements for dental assistants, training programs may include additional coursework to meet state standards.

 Students can choose to complete either an associate's degree or a certificate program in dental hygiene, although bachelor's and graduate degree programs are also available for more advanced positions.
 Undergraduate coursework includes oral anatomy, dental health management, radiology, dental hygiene tools and community oral health.
 Several degree programs include mandatory field exercises and internships so that students can practice dental hygiene techniques on real patients.

 The BLS indicates that some states have certification requirements for dental assistants and that all states require dental hygienists to be licensed.
 The most common certification requirements for dental assistants include becoming a certified dental assistant (CDA) and completing cardiopulmonary resuscitation (CPR) training.
 To earn the CDA credential, applicants must pass the Dental Assisting National Board exam, which covers questions about radiology, chairside procedures and infectious disease maintenance.

 Dental assistants and dental hygienists perform crucial roles in providing dental care to patients.
 State licensing requirements vary, and it is important to check the specific job requirements for your state when planning to enter this field.
-Job prospects are good for both dental assistants and dental hygienists, with anticipated job increases of 18% and 19%, respectively, from 2014-2024.
+Job prospects are good for both dental assistants and dental hygienists, with anticipated job increases of 11% for both positions, from 2018-2028.